AshLaw96/Nomad-Nation/README.md

 - Owners need the ability to review customer profiles to assess booking requests and approve or decline them, reducing the risk of disputes or other issues.
 - All users require a seamless and reliable experience, including a clean and responsive interface that works across all devices, fast loading times, and minimal technical issues.
 They also need reliable identity verification, secure data handling, privacy protections, and access to responsive customer support for resolving issues, disputes, or refunds.

-##### Business Goals - WHERE I GOT TO
+##### Business Goals
-- Foster a dynamic blogging platform with active user participation.
+- Attract and retain a large base of both caravan owners and customers to establish a robust marketplace.
+- Create a safe and secure platform for both customers and owners by ensuring reliable transactions, secure data handling, and trustworthy reviews.
+- Make it easy for customers to book caravans and for owners to list and manage their rentals.
+- Encourage users to engage with the platform frequently and provide positive feedback about their experience.

+Future Goals:
+- Generate revenue through booking fees, subscription plans, or commission-based models.
+- Gradually expand the app's reach by targeting more geographic regions or user demographics.
+- Automate and streamline business operations to minimize manual intervention and reduce costs.
+- Collaborate with complementary businesses such as insurance providers, travel apps, or caravan servicing companies.
-- Build a sense of community through discussions and user engagement.
+- Create a sense of community for users by providing forums, blogs, or events related to caravan travel.
-- Ensure easy blog content management for owners.
+- Continuously improve the platform based on user reviews, complaints, and behavior analytics.

 #### 2. Scope Plane
 ##### Features
 - A full list of [Features](#features) can be viewed in detail below.

 ##### Content Requirements
-- Blog post management (create, update, delete, and preview).
+- Review message management (create, update, delete, and preview).
 - Comment moderation and management tools.
 - User account features (register, log in, edit/delete comments).
 - Notification system for comment approval status.